Liberty University: LGBTQ+ stance

+Words and actions indicating "LGBT states of mind" are prohibited for students as of the 2021 version of The Liberty Way, the student handbook.
+Sexual relations are only permitted in a Biblically ordained marriage between a man and a woman.
+The student handbook says gay sex is prohibited by the Bible, and thus by the school.
+Kissing, holding hands, or dating a member of the same sex are also prohibited under The Liberty Way.

+Students have criticized the university for being unwelcoming to LGBT students.
 The Guardian has reported that LGBTQ+ students hide their dating behavior in order to graduate and to avoid being fined.

-Under Liberty's honor code, sexual relations are only permitted in a Biblically ordained marriage between a natural-born man and a natural-born woman.
-Students have criticized the university for being unwelcoming to LGBT students.
 Campus Pride, an organization that advocates for LGBT rights on college campuses, listed Liberty University as one of the worst universities for LGBT students.
-Falwell Jr. said the university does not have an anti-gay bias, and some gay students have defended the university.
-However, the school offers conversion therapy to gay students, a practice that many find offensive and studies have shown is often harmful.
-The student handbook also describes any gay sex as prohibited by the Bible, and thus prohibited by the school.
+The school offers conversion therapy to gay students, a practice that peer-reviewed studies have shown is ineffective and harmful.

 In 2021, a former Liberty University student was part of a class action lawsuit filed against the U.S. Department of Education alleging that the institution should not be eligible to receive federal funding because of its discriminatory practices against LGBT students.
 In 2015, Liberty University denied the discounted tuition to same-sex and trans spouses of military personnel that it offered to heterosexual military couples.
 In 2016, the university ordered a version of a psychology textbook that omitted sections with LGBTQ+-focused content.

 The school says it does not engage in unlawful discrimination or harassment because of race, color, ancestry, religion, age, sex, national origin, pregnancy or childbirth, disability or military veteran status.
 But it "reserves its right to discriminate on the basis of religion to the extent that applicable law respects its right to act in furtherance of its religious objectives."

 Honor code

 The Liberty University honor code forbids students to be alone with a member of the opposite sex "at an off-campus residence" or to have premarital sex anywhere.
 Students may not consume alcohol or tobacco.
-In 2015, Liberty revised the code to give students the freedom to watch rated "R" movies and to play video games rated "M".
+In 2015, Liberty revised the code to allow students to watch R-rated movies and to play video games rated "M".
 In 2017, the curfew policy was changed to permit students age 20 and over to sign out and stay out past curfew.
-In 2018, the administration rejected a resolution from the student government that would have allowed off-campus drinking, "profane language" and the use of tobacco.
+In 2018, the administration rejected a resolution from the student government that would have allowed off-campus drinking, "profane language", and the use of tobacco.